Dingyi-Lai/Dingyi-Lai.github.io/_posts/2022-08-15-uplift-modeling.md

 $$\mu_1(x)=E[Y(1)|X=x]$$

-With the treated observation, we can denote the estimators by

-$$\hat{\mu_0}(x)$$ and $$\hat{\mu_1}(x)$$.
+With the treated observation, we can denote the estimators by $$\hat{\mu_0}(x)$$ and $$\hat{\mu_1}(x)$$.

 Step 2: The T-learner is defined as:

 $$\hat{\tau_T}(x)=\hat{\mu_0}(x)-\hat{\mu_1}(x)$$

 Closely related to the T-learner, S-learner, a "single estimator", estimates the outcome using all of the features and the treatment indicator, without giving the treatment indicator a special role.
-The predicted CATE for an individual unit is then the difference between the predicted values when the treatment assignment indicator ($w$) is changed from 0 (control) to 1 (treatment), with all other features held fixed.
+The predicted CATE for an individual unit is then the difference between the predicted values when the treatment assignment indicator ($$w$$) is changed from 0 (control) to 1 (treatment), with all other features held fixed.
 We thus estimate the combined response function,

 $$\mu(x,w):=E[Y^{obs}|X=x,\;W=w],$$